QuentinCG/Arduino-I2C-EEPROM-library/README.md

 2) On your Arduino IDE, click "Sketch" menu and then "Include Library > Add .ZIP Libraries"

-3) You can now use the library on your project on launch an example ("File > Examples")
+3) You can now use the library for your project or launch an example ("File > Examples")

 ## How to connect I2C EEPROM to arduino

 Most of I2C EEPROMs are connected the same way.

-Here is the connection for 24LC256 device:
+Here are the pin connections for 24LC256 device:

 24LC256  | Arduino Source
 -------- |  --------